-As we see more and more articles about online security and consumption of online content grows, we are becoming aware of online restrictions and Wi-Fi or data vulnerabilities.
-Traditionally VPN’s or Virtual Private Networks has only been used by businesses to enable their employees to access a company’s internal network securely.
-Nowadays people are using them for personal privacy and watching TV.
+As we see more and more articles about online security and consumption of online content grows, we are all aware of the vulnerabilities in our software, apps and wifi connections.
+Traditional VPN’s or Virtual Private Networks have historically only been used by businesses to enable their employees to access a company’s internal network securely.
+Nowadays people are using them for personal privacy, security and watching TV.

 Best VPN in Singapore

 Based on the typical average monthly cost, VPN speed and latency, customer support and technical support, geo-location of parent company and the total number of available servers across the globe.

 What can a VPN be used for?

 The services were originally designed to improve security for large organisations and this requirement has now widened to the general public.
 Virtual Private Networks offer security by tunnelling your internet connection between your computer and the server (via your internet provider).
 However, this tunnel is highly encrypted, meaning only you and the VPN provider have the key to code and decode the information (not even your ISP can read your files, emails or internet history).